Who We Are

 The CNA is fundraising to help with this historical preservation project in our neighborhood.
 In addition to the grant, the CHC will match all donations for up to $50k in additional funds.

-There are two ways to donate:
+There are three ways to donate:

 Cambridge, MA 02139

 Donate by check, payable to "Cambridgeport Neighborhood Association"